1808: The Catholic Church, the Jesuits, and Enslaved People in St. Louis

 Image Source: Wikipedia.

-Many spirituals were adapted by enslaved Africans as a means of subtle resistance.
-Frederick Douglas (1855) noted this in his book, My Bondage and My Freedom, when he wrote,
+Many spirituals were adapted by enslaved Africans as a means of resistance.
+Frederick Douglass (1855) noted this in his book, My Bondage and My Freedom, when he wrote,

-“a keen observer might have detected in our repeated singing of ‘O Canaan, sweet Canaan, I am bound for the land of Canaan,’ something more than a hope of reaching heaven.
-We meant to reach the north, and the north was our Canaan” (278).
+“[A] keen observer might have detected in our repeated singing of ‘O Canaan, sweet Canaan, I am bound for the land of Canaan,’ something more than a hope of reaching heaven.
+We meant to reach the north, and the north was our Canaan” (p.
+278).

 Want to learn more?
 Listen to African American spirituals at the Library of Congress.